arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

   - section_layout: 1col-narrow
     images:
       - caption: 'Through dozens and dozens of cycles, I was refining the more promising designs and validating iterations with internal subject matter experts from services & support.
-The primary modes were split by ribbon tab, e.g. Setup, Results, Manage.
+The primary modes were split by ribbon tab, e.g. Setup, Results, and Manage.
 Each tab generally followed a left-to-right flow, with sub-modes centered in the ribbon toolbar.
 Each sub-mode activated a context panel (green) with commands and controls exclusive to that mode.'
         description: 'Refining the more promising designs and validating iterations with internal experts'
         url: '/projects/autodesk-cfd/cfd-ribbon-wireframe.png'
         width: